-As your local National Radon Defense dealer, Thrasher is trained and certified to prevent radon gas from entering your home and alleviate a host of other pollutants.
-Our specialists also go through extensive training in order to properly educate our customers about the importance of indoor air quality.
-The Environmental Protection Agency categorizes potential indoor air risks in 5 Danger Levels.
+As your local National Radon Defense dealer, Thrasher is trained and certified to prevent radon gas from entering your home and alleviate a host of indoor air pollution.
+Our specialists go through extensive training in order to properly educate our customers about the importance of indoor air quality.

-The Environmental Protection Agency categorizes all indoor pollutants into 5 Danger Levels.
-At Thrasher, we specialize in mitigating and controlling the top two categories of indoor air pollutants: microbial growth (mold, fungus, mildew and mold spores) and dangerous gases like radon.
-We also make the Breathe EZ air filter available to help control the other three categories that include things like allergens, many type of bacteria, and toxic compounds like formaldehyde and pesticides.
+At Thrasher, we specialize in mitigating and controlling the top two EPA air quality categories of indoor air pollutants: microbial growth (mold, fungus, mildew and mold spores) and dangerous gases, like radon.
+We also offer the Breathe EZ air filter to help control the other three EPA air quality categories that include things like allergens, many types of bacteria, and toxic compounds like formaldehyde and pesticides.

 Radon and carbon monoxide are potentially deadly gases that exist in many homes across the U.S. Approximately one in fifteen homes has high levels of radon gas.
 What makes these gases of particular concern is that they are odorless, tasteless, and invisible.
 Radon gas occurs naturally as uranium in soil and rocks decays.
 It may enter your home through cracks or other unsealed openings in concrete slabs and foundations.